Mathsteacher7/Project1/readme.md

 ```

-The next step was to calculate how many hot cups of tea there around any grid.
-According to that a class with the relevant number of hot cups of tea is attached to the grid.
+The next step was to calculate how many hot cups of tea there are around any cell.
+According to that number, a relevant class is attached to the cell.

 ### Functionality
-The player has two option of clicks - he can just click a grid and reveal what is behind the door, or if he thinks there is a hot cup of tea behind it, he can click it while he hold the shift key pressed, and put a biscuit on it.
-When a biscuit has been putting on a grid, the player cannot reveal this grid:
+The player has two options when he clicks.
+The player can click on a cell and reveal what is behind the door, or if the player thinks there is a hot cup of tea behind it, the player can click it while holding the shift key down, and put a biscuit on it.
+When a biscuit has been put on the cell, the player cannot reveal what is behind the door:

 ```js
 function openCells(){